-Learning Goal: Upon successful completion of the B.S.B.A. with an option in small business and entrepreneurial studies, students are able to analyze, initiate, and implement a viable small business or entrepreneurial venture.
+Learning Goal: Upon successful completion of the B.S.B.A. with a concentration in small business and entrepreneurial studies, students are able to analyze, initiate, and implement a viable small business or entrepreneurial venture.

-Learning Objectives: Toward achieving this option's learning goal, students:
+Learning Objectives: Toward achieving this concentration's learning goal, students: